Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 Being a RAM based mechanism, it's "one-time" in the sense that it won't work again on the next computer reset unless the signature and the key data are put in memory again.
 The signature is explicitly erased by Nextor after being read to make this behavior consistent.

-The NEXBOOT.COM tool (see _[3.4.11.
+The `NEXBOOT.COM` tool (see _[3.4.11.
 NEXBOOT: the one-time boot keys configuration tool](#3411-nexboot-the-one-time-boot-keys-configuration-tool)_) can be used to easily set this data and reset the computer, but all the tool does is write to RAM, and thus any other tool could be used instead.
 The details on the location and format of the data used by this mechanism are in the _[Nextor 3.0 Programmers Reference](Nextor%203.0%20Programmers%20Reference.md)_ document.

 ### 2.11.
 Built-in partitioning tool

-The Nextor kernel has a built-in device partitioning tool that can be started by just executing CALL FDISK in the BASIC prompt.
+The Nextor kernel has a built-in device partitioning tool that can be started by just executing `CALL FDISK` in the BASIC prompt.
 It can be used to create partitions of any size between 100KB and 4GB on devices controlled by Nextor drivers.
 See _[3.5.
 The built-in partitioning tool](#35-the-built-in-partitioning-tool)_.

 ### 2.12.
 Embedded MSX-DOS 1

 The Nextor kernel contains the MSX-DOS 1 kernel, so that it is possible to boot in this environment when necessary.
-The Nextor version of MSX-DOS 1 does not provide any additional functionality to users or developers relative to the original version, however it has been modified internally so that it can access devices attached to Nextor drivers.
+The Nextor version of MSX-DOS 1 does not provide any additional functionality to users or developers relative to the original version (with a few exceptions, e.g. the `CALL FDISK` and `CALL MAPDRV` commands work); however it has been modified internally so that it can access devices attached to Nextor drivers.
 See _[3.2.1.
 Booting in DOS 1 mode](#321-booting-in-dos-1-mode)_.

 ### 2.13.
 Enhanced BASIC